Gostynin: History

 During the German invasion of Poland, which started World War II, the Wehrmacht captured the town on 16 September 1939, and by late September, the town was directly annexed to the Third Reich.
 Its name was first changed into Gasten, and from June 1941 until the end of German occupation it was called Walrode.
 In October–November 1939, the Germans carried out mass arrests of local prominent Poles, as part of the Intelligenzaktion and then massacred 22 prisoners in the nearby forest of Wola Łącka on 1 December 1939.
 Among the victims were local mayor Michał Jarmoliński, member of Polish parliament Andrzej Czapski, chiefs of the local police and fire department, local teachers and priests.
 In February 1940, the Germans carried out a massacre of 40 Poles in the nearby forest.
 From 1940 to 1944 the local Polish population was subjected to expulsions.
 German authorities opened here a Jewish ghetto, most of whose residents were murdered in the Chełmno extermination camp.
 Germans retreated from Gostynin on 18 January 1945.
 As a result of the war 15% of the town was destroyed.

 In 1946, a transit camp for Polish orphans repatriated from the Soviet Union was established in the town.

 From 1975 to 1998, it was administratively located in the Płock Voivodeship.

+Transport

+National road 60 bypasses Gostynin to the east.
+National road 60 connects Gostynin to Płock and to Kutno.

+Voivodeship road 573 passes right through the town connecting it to Żychlin to the south and to Nowy Duninów to the north-west.

+Gostynin has a station on the Kutno-Sierpc railway line.